 Borchardt was a multi-sport standout at Gothenburg High School, and was a finalist for the Lincoln Journal Star Male Athlete of the Year.
 On the basketball court, he totaled 1,191 career points, 875 rebounds and 186 blocks during his four-year career.
 As a senior, he averaged 16.8 points, 12.5 rebounds, 2.7 blocks and 2.4 assists per game, earning second-team Class C-1 honors.
 His best performance came against Cozad when he had 29 points and 22 rebounds.
 In addition to his basketball exploits, he was a first-team all-state defensive lineman who averaged nearly seven tackles per game and also won the all-class Gold Medal at the state track meet in the shot put with a throw of 59-6.
 Borchardt was recruited by several Division I programs in football, including Wyoming, Colorado State and Ohio among others.
 He was also an excellent performer in the classroom, as he was named valedictorian of his class and was an Academic All-State pick by the Lincoln Journal Star.

 Tanner is the son of Mark and Annette Borchardt, and was born on Jan.
 7, 1997, in Lincoln.
 He has one older brother, Travis, and two sisters, Tressa and Tasia.
-Borchardt is a management major at Nebraska.
-He earned academic All-Big Ten honors in 2017.
-He is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
-He was also named to the Tom Osborne Citizenship Team.
+Borchardt was a management major and earned his bachelor's degree from Nebraska in May of 2019.
+He is a three-time academic All-Big Ten selection.
+He was a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+He was also named to the Tom Osborne Citizenship Team in 2016 and 2019.